 The Republic of the Fiji Islands is a group of 800 volcanic and coral islands covering 18,376 sq. km.
-It has a total population of 868,000 (UN, 2011).
-Fiji's capitol is Suva.
-Its major languages are English, Fijian, Hindi and its major religions are Christianity, Hinduism and Islam.
+It has a total population of 858,000 (UN estimate, 2012; the last census was 2007).
+Fiji's capital is Suva.
+Its major languages are English, Fijian and Hindi and its major religions are Christianity, Hinduism and Islam.

 Fiji became independent in 1970 after nearly a century as a British colony.
 On independence, Fiji adopted a constitutional democratic form of government based on the Westminster model.

 Democratic rule was interrupted by two military coups in 1987 led by then Lieutenant Colonel Sitiveni Rabuka.
 Rabuka abrogated the 1970 Constitution and declared Fiji a republic.
 A short period of military government and two subsequent interim administrations followed and a new constitution was promulgated on 25 July 1990, with elections held in May 1992.
 Subsequently, after extensive consultations, a new Constitution was adopted in 1997.